World Journal of Case Reports and Clinical Images

 dolphins, tunas, swordfish and sharks."

-just from its red color; the cephalopod has dark spots on its red body that
+name just from its red color; the cephalopod has dark spots on its red body

-look like teensy strawberry seeds.
-These spots are actually photophores, or
+that look like teensy strawberry seeds.
+These spots are actually photophores,

 glowing bacteria.
 The strawberry squid uses its photophores to